bean-mhm/realbloom/README.md

  2. Apply **Dispersion** on the pattern.
  3. Perform **Convolution** on an HDR image using the pattern.

-Below we'll walk through the process of creating a kernel from an aperture shape, and applying convolutional bloom on an HDR image.
+If any or all of these terms sound scary, fear not, as they'll be explained.
+Below we'll go through the process of *creating a kernel from an aperture*, and *applying convolutional bloom on an HDR image*.
 Run the latest release of RealBloom and follow these steps.

 ### Aperture

 Let's start by loading a PNG image that represents the geometric shape of the camera aperture.
-Click `[Browse Aperture]` in the top right panel `Diffraction Pattern`.
+Click *Browse Aperture* in the top right panel *Diffraction Pattern*.
 There are a bunch of example aperture shapes in `demo/Apertures` ready for you.
 I will be using `Pentagon.png`.

 ![A pentagon-shaped aperture](images/1-aperture.png)

 ### Diffraction Pattern

-If this term is new and/or confusing to you, feel free to learn more [here](https://en.wikipedia.org/wiki/Diffraction), also make sure to watch the first video in <a href="#introduction">Introduction</a>.
-Now, let's continue and generate the diffraction pattern of the aperture, by clicking `[Compute]`.
-This is done by an [FFT algorithm](https://en.wikipedia.org/wiki/Fast_Fourier_transform), using [FFTW](https://www.fftw.org/).
+If this term is new and/or confusing to you, feel free to learn more [here](https://en.wikipedia.org/wiki/Diffraction), also make sure to watch the first video mentioned in <a href="#introduction">Introduction</a>.
+Now, let's continue and generate the diffraction pattern of the aperture, by clicking *Compute*.
+This is done by an [FFT algorithm](https://en.wikipedia.org/wiki/Fast_Fourier_transform), using the [FFTW](https://www.fftw.org/) library.

-*Note: The `Grayscale` checkbox can be enabled for color images, in order to make the image black-and-white before feeding it to FFTW.
-If disabled, FFT will be performed on each color channel.*
+Note: the *Grayscale* checkbox can be enabled for color images, in order to make the image black-and-white before feeding it to FFTW.
+If disabled, FFT will be performed on each color channel.

 ![The diffraction pattern of the pentagon](images/2-diff-pattern.png)

 ### Dispersion

 In the real world, the scale of the diffraction pattern depends on the wavelength of light, making it look "rainbowey".
 We can simulate this phenomenon - [Dispersion](https://en.wikipedia.org/wiki/Dispersion_%28optics%29) - in RealBloom.
-Here's what each slider in the `Dispersion` section does:
+Here's what each slider in the *Dispersion* section does:

 | Parameter | Effect |
 |--|--|